kumaly/cashtokens/blog.md

 ## Conclusion and Next Steps

 Check out our weekly progress via our [Weekly YouTube Video](https://www.youtube.com/watch?v=bMjIYzpM7HY) and consider joining our [Telegram](https://t.me/kumalycom) and [Discord](https://discord.gg/ceXWjBQtZe) to test our current integration.

+# Week 4 - 9 Oct 2023 - Collectopia Integration Update

+## Overview

+We spent most of the week optimizing performance and improving minor details.
+The app is now significantly smoother.

+## Limitations and Challenges

+### Fulcrum limitations

+While conducting intensive testing on Chipnet, we opened numerous boosters and minted more than 7,500 NFTs in our test account.
+With so many UTXOs in a single address, the app's performance deteriorated to the point of being unusable.

+One major limitation is that tools like Fulcrum only allow retrieval of the full list of an address's UTXOs without any filtering options.
+This results in a payload of around 3MB for 7,500 NFTs' UTXOs.

+Each time a UTXO is consumed or created, the client must download the full 3MB again, leading to excessive bandwidth consumption and lag.

+### Attack vector

+Before the introduction of Cash Tokens, if someone spammed you with 7,500 BCH UTXOs, you could easily combine them into a single UTXO.
+With Cash Tokens, this is not possible because you first have to decide which tokens to keep and which to burn.

+This creates an attack vector where a rogue actor could spam users with tens of thousands of cheap NFTs, locking their wallets in a state where they are unable to sync due to the oversized UTXO payload.

+### Dealing with the problem

+To address this issue within our app, we created a command to remove all unrelated tokens.
+However, even with this solution, some users with low-end mobile devices struggled to reduce their large UTXO counts and return the app to a functional state.

+We suspect that this will be an ongoing issue for BCH apps until tooling improves to allow better UTXO filtering on the indexer side.

+## Conclusion and Next Steps

+Consider joining our [Telegram](https://t.me/kumalycom) and [Discord](https://discord.gg/ceXWjBQtZe) to test our current integration.